 My 1950s era basement has such a strong musty smell that it can be noticed on the first floor.
 The house has a waterproofing system on the walls and floor, and there is no moisture anywhere that is visible.
-The dehumidifier runs 24/7 on high.
-There are 2 floor drains, one used by the dehumidifier and a sump pump.
-Help!
-I can't stand the smell in my kitchen, which wafts up from the basement.

 I have been successful at getting rid of musty odors by setting out bowls of straight white vinegar in such an area. had a friend who lived in the basement area of a very old house. he used the vinegar and it worked for him. took a few days. and to keep the odor away, the vinegar needs to be replaced as needed. also increase the fresh air intake.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.